Hurricane Melissa tracker: Where will storm go after devastating Cuba and Jamaica?

-Hurricane Melissa tracker: Where will storm head next after devastating Bahamas, Cuba and Jamaica?
+Hurricane Melissa tracker: Where will storm head next after devastating the Bahamas, Cuba and Jamaica?

-Storm is ravaging the Caribbean after leaving widespread destruction across the Bahamas, Cuba, Haiti and Jamaica
+Storm has left an ‘unprecedented catastrophe’ in its wake after killing dozens and inflicting billions in damage across the Bahamas, Cuba, Haiti and Jamaica

-Hurricane Melissa is continuing its path of destruction through the Caribbean after hitting the Bahamas, Cuba and Jamaica.
+Hurricane Melissa has left a trail of devastation across the Caribbean, with dozens killed and billions of dollars worth of damage inflicted across the region.

 The “storm of the century” is one of the most powerful in Atlantic history, and the most forceful hurricane to ever hit Jamaica.

-At least 34 people have been killed so far, including eight in Jamaica, and one person in the Dominican Republic.
-Flooding caused by the storm’s effects in Haiti, killed at least 25 people including 10 children, authorities said.
+At least 49 people have been killed so far, including 19 in Jamaica, 30 in Haiti, and one person in the Dominican Republic.
+At least 10 children were killed due to flooding caused by the storm when a river burst in Haiti.
+The death toll is expected to rise as search and rescue efforts get underway.

+Despite reducing in intensity, the storm continues to move on.
+Melissa was last recorded as a Category 2 storm 264 km (164 miles) west of the North Atlantic British island territory of Bermuda, packing maximum sustained winds of 100 mph (161 kph), according to the National Hurricane Center.

 Melissa began as a tropical wave near West Africa, before gaining traction and blowing westward to the Caribbean.

 After passing over Jamaica, it made landfall in Cuba on Wednesday.
-It crawled across the countries with destructive winds and torrential rainfall before passing over to the Bahamas, and now headed towards Bermuda.
+It crawled across the countries with destructive winds and torrential rainfall before passing over to the Bahamas and Bermuda.

 Surrounding areas, including the southeastern and central Bahamas and Turks and Caicos, were also at risk of a “life-threatening storm surge” and heavy rainfall, the National Hurricane Centre said.
-It travelled over the Bahamas as a Category 1 storm, having reached the intensity of a Category 5 over recent days.
+It travelled over the Bahamas as a Category 1 storm, having reached the intensity of a Category 5 over recent days, including when it made landfall in Jamaica.

+AccuWeather estimates that $48 billion to $52 billion in damage and economic loss has been inflicted across the western Caribbean.

-Red Cross teams have been mobilising as Hurricane Melissa continues its trajectory across Cuba, the Dominican Republic and Haiti.
+Red Cross teams have been mobilising as Hurricane Melissa has left deaths and devastation across the region.

 Its slow pace makes Hurricane Melissa more destructive, with sustained winds and accumulated rainfall inflicting maximum damage to the vulnerable and low-lying island.
 Around 70 per cent of Jamaica’s population of over 2.8 million people lives in coastal areas.